texfaq/texfaq.github.io/FAQ-whatTeX.md

 [Donald E. Knuth](https://www-cs-faculty.stanford.edu/~knuth/), who says in the Preface to his book on TeX
-(see [books about TeX](FAQ-tex-books)) that it is ''_intended for the creation of beautiful books&nbsp;&mdash;_ _and especially for books that contain a lot of mathematics_''.
+(see [books about TeX](FAQ-tex-books)) that it is "_intended for the creation of beautiful books&nbsp;&mdash;_ _and especially for books that contain a lot of mathematics_".
 (If TeX were _only_ good for mathematical books, much of its use nowadays would not happen: it's actually a pretty good general typesetting system.)